TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 What does learning logic do for you?
 Why would anyone make the effort if it goes against what feels right?

-1. Logic is a foundational discipline.
-Every craft and trade, from pottery to programming, uses logic extensively.
+1. **Logic is a foundational discipline.** Every craft and trade, from pottery to programming, uses logic extensively.

-2. Logic protects you from being misled.
-It cuts like a sword through cons, scams, and lies.
+2. **Logic protects you from being misled.** Logic cuts through cons, scams, and lies.

-3. Logic enables new levels of discovery and learning.
-You will see what others cannot, and gain new levels of confidence.
+3. **Logic enables new levels of discovery and learning.** You will see what others cannot, and gain new levels of confidence.

 Convinced?
 Great!
 Logic has persuaded you to undertake the study of, well, logic!